BranchMetrics/web-branch-deep-linking-attribution/README.md

     description: 'The Branch demo app!',
     openAppButtonText: 'Open',         // Text to show on button if the user has the app installed
     downloadAppButtonText: 'Download', // Text to show on button if the user does not have the app installed
+    iframe: true,                      // Show banner in an iframe if CSS on your page is conflicting
     showMobile: true,                  // Should the banner be shown on mobile devices?
-    showDesktop: true                  // Should the banner be shown on desktop devices?
+    showDesktop: true                  // Should the banner be shown on mobile devices?
 }, {
     phone: '9999999999',
     tags: ['tag1', 'tag2'],